isyuricunha/auto-github-follow-and-unfollow/readme.md

 - To learn more about the script, just click "About".<br>

 - You will see two option.
 Looks like it:

 <img src="https://cdn.discordapp.com/attachments/1029239636259782713/1030736203265363988/unknown.png" alt="Example with my profile" width="200"/>

 - TamperMonkey versions:

 <img src="https://user-images.githubusercontent.com/3022180/83837129-68bba300-a6aa-11ea-8635-eebb48de7bae.png" alt="TamperMonkey" width="600"/>

+This extension/script works on any browser based on Chromium and Mozilla Firefox.

+Chromium based like a Google Chrome, Microsoft Edge, Brave.